Sitting Too Much? Try Microbreaks and Outdoor Time for Better Health

 Human health may depend on connecting with nature.

-The term “biophilia” relates to the hypothesis that human health may depend on connecting with nature.
+The term “biophilia” refers to the hypothesis that human health may depend on a connection with nature.

-Biologist Edward O. Wilson and others have hypothesized that a deep affinity that they call “biophilia” exists between humans and other living systems.
-Proponents of the hypothesis suggest that a connection with the the plants and animals around us, including those species too small to see, is essential to our physical and mental health and productivity.
+Biologist Edward O. Wilson and others have hypothesized that a deep affinity, which they call “biophilia,” exists between humans and other living systems.
+Proponents of the hypothesis suggest that a connection with the plants and animals around us, including those species too small to see, is essential to our physical and mental health and productivity.

 Consequently, public health advocates around the world have begun advocating immersion in nature for health.

 Ready for some more ideas?
-Here are some some 10-minute workouts from jumping with a rope to the parking lot trot.
+Here are some 10-minute workouts, from jumping with a rope to the parking lot trot.